jeremygurr/simpleton/README.md

 ## Why BASH?

 1. BASH is pretty much the king of meta-scripting.
 It's not at the same level nor is it meant to solve the same problems as more advanced and complete scripting languages like javascript or python.
 Nor can it even come close to the performance of lower level application languages like Java, C, or Go.
-But it's by far the best at calling and chaining together tools writting in all of these languages, which is what most simpleton cell scripts are composed of.
+But it's by far the best at calling and chaining together tools written in all of these languages, which is what most simpleton cell scripts are composed of.
 A single command line can unite input and outputs from tools written in possibly completely different languages into a seamless unit.
 For example:
 ```
 cat some-file | grep -v '^#' | awk '{ print $1, $2 }' >new-file